Hi and welcome to the Humanities Department page!

 In the Humanities Department we are dedicated to providing students with access to high quality learning activities and assessment that will engage and stimulate.

 The Australian History and Geography Curriculums are fully embedded within our Years 7-10 curriculum and teachers are utilising both school based units and resources.
-In 2024 we continue the implementation of the new Senior Assessment and Tertiary Entrance (SATE) system with our Year 11 and 12 students, but have a new Senior Applied Syllabus for Year 11 Social and Community.
-2024 will also be the year we revise and rewrite our Years 7 to 10 units based on the Australian Curriculum v9.0, in readiness for 2025..
+In 2025 we are implementing the new Australian Curriculum v9.0 for Year 7-10.
+While in Senior our general subjects in Year 11 have a new Syllabus.
+This means our Senior teachers are making adjustments while our Junior staff will be reviewing.

 If you have any queries or questions in regard to our Department please feel free to contact me.